 - a.
-Initial Accreditation as a Medical Practitioner at the Facility may, at the election of the Hospital Manager, be for a probationary period of six months. - Prior to the end of any probationary period established pursuant to By-law 8.4(a), a review of the Medical Practitioner's level of Competence, Current Fitness, Performance, compatibility with Organisational Capability and Organisational Need, and confidence in the Medical Practitioner will be undertaken by the Hospital Manager.
-The Hospital Manager will seek assistance with the review from the relevant Medical Advisory Committee or Speciality Committee where established.
-The Hospital Manager may initiate the review at any time during the probationary period where concerns arise about Performance, Competence, Current Fitness of, or confidence in the Medical Practitioner, or there is evidence of Behavioural Sentinel Events exhibited by the Medical Practitioner.

-- c.
-In circumstances where, in respect of a Medical Practitioner: - (i) a review conducted by the Hospital Manager at the end of the probationary period, or - (ii) a review conducted by the Hospital Manager at any time during the probationary period, causes the Hospital Manager to consider:
+Initial Accreditation as a Medical Practitioner at the Facility will be for a probationary period of six months. - b.
+Prior to the end of any probationary period established pursuant to By-law 8.4(a), a review of the Medical Practitioner's level of Competence, Current Fitness, Performance, compatibility with Organisational Capability and Organisational Need, and confidence in the Medical Practitioner will be undertaken by the Credentialing Officer.
+The Credentialing Officer will seek assistance with the review from the relevant Medical Advisory Committee or Speciality Committee where established.
+The Credentialing Officer may initiate the review at any time during the probationary period where concerns arise about Performance, Competence, Current Fitness of, or confidence in the Medical Practitioner, or there is evidence of Behavioural Sentinel Events exhibited by the Medical Practitioner. - c.
+In circumstances where, in respect of a Medical Practitioner: - (i) a review conducted by the Credentialing Officer at the end of the probationary period, or - (ii) a review conducted by the Credentialing Officer at any time during the probationary period, causes the Credentialing Officer to consider: